 Tim is the world’s first, last, and only classically trained combat raconteur.
 He was raised at an early age by bears, then later by humans, and then later again by humans dressed in unconvincing homemade bear suits.
 It is this unique combination of completely untrue things which has made him into the man he is today: dehydrated, frequently confused, and editor-in-chief of games.on.net.
 As a former games developer himself, Tim’s unique and bitter insight into the world of games development lends him an intuitive, terrier-like grasp on the harsh realities and dark truths of video games.

-As the Community Lead of games.on.net, it falls to Cas Bitton to do the work of a thousand men: administrating the forum, keeping the file server up to date, organising community gaming, and eating at least one sandwich every day.
+As the Community Lead of games.on.net, it falls to Cas Bitton to do the work of a thousand men: administrating the forum, keeping everything behind the scenes running, organising community gaming, and eating at least one sandwich every day.

 Cas enjoys long walks on the beach, chasing down the Burger Theory van as it rumbles through the streets of Adelaide, and slamming down energy drinks at a rate that doctors have described as “I’m begging you to stop, you’re killing yourself.”

 By day, Matt works as a mild-mannered Content Administrator behind the iiNet Freezone, FetchTV and games.on.net.
 By night, he sheds his mortal form to become El_Funko, scourge of hackers, cheaters and people who use empty transport vehicles as their personal taxis.
 He wields control pads, keyboards and mice to slaughter all who oppose him, collecting their tears as offerings to Rhun’agh, Lord of Insulted Mothers.
 He’s the hero games.on.net deserves, but not the one it needs right now.
 So we hunt him, because he can take it.
 Because he’s not our hero.
 He’s a silent guardian, a watchful protector.
 A dark admin.